 After helping Jennifer with a few Mustangs, Virginia finally decided to try it for herself.
 However, things did not go as planned.
 At her first event, her Mustang passed away from colic before she had a chance to compete.
 Although she was devastated, she did her best to learn from that experience and stayed at the event to watch, taking notes for the next year.

 Since the beginning, Michelle has competed in two Mustang events, Virginia and her mom have competed in four, and Jennifer has competed in seven.
 Throughout that time, they also adopted additional Mustangs on the side to train just so more Mustangs could have the chance at a new life.

 When the girls talk about Mustangs and the journey they’ve had, they physically light up and passionately tell stories of the Mustangs.
 They can recall every Mustang they’ve had for the competitions, what their favorite characteristic was about that Mustang, and how much they learned from the experience.

 “When you get a Mustang, try to have an open mind to really see what you can do and what you can accomplish, but also realize sometimes things take time and experience,” says Michelle.
 “You’re going to mess up a lot before you get one you feel proud of.
 It’s just one of those things where time sculpts people, and if you’re willing to commit to it then you should give it a shot.
 You can really find out what you’re capable of and what kind of person you are through this experience.”

 A New Focus

-By keeping an open mind and committing to the Mustangs with time and hard work, they each found out a little more about themselves.
+By keeping an open mind and committing to the Mustangs with time and hard work, the Deden family each found out a little more about themselves.
 For Michelle, working with Mustangs helped her realize that she enjoys helping others who are having problems with their horses.